Merino 5-Pocket Pants

 Breathability tested by JIS 1096 A (In-house test)

-While merino wool is a natural material with various advantages such as temperature/moisture control, thermal insulation, and natural odor-resistance, it also has some disadvantages that should not be underestimated, such as its tendency to distort, shrink, and low durability.
+Though it has some disadvantages that should not be underestimated, such as its tendency to distort, shrink, and rather low durability, we believe that the advantages and benefits outweigh these shortcomings.

 Wool is a natural material with various unique features such as temperature/moisture control, thermal insulation, and anti-odor performance; all of them developed by sheep to survive the harsh environment over time.